FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 ### 5.6 getNegotiatedProtocol

 Obtain the maximum and minimum value of the protocol number after the SDK and the node handshake.
-The first 16 bytes of the obtained int are the maximum value, and the last 16 bytes are the minimum value.
+The first 16 bytes of the obtained int are the maximum value, and the last 16 bytes are the minimum value